 When I first started running races, I noticed that my arms ached.
 I found it ironic that my arms would hurt while running.
 So, I started lifting weights to increase my upper body strength and that improved my arm motion while running.
 My favorite exercise was swinging dumbbells in the same motion as my arm movement while running.
 I started out with light weights until I could swing thirty pounds or so on each arm, I don’t remember the exact weight.
 Whenever I tired during a race, I would visualize how difficult it was to swing my arms swinging the weights and my running would become easier.

-I have heard of runners taking classes to improve there running form.
-I would never take a class like that, because I never really entirely listened to my coaches’ advice.
+I have heard of runners taking classes to improve their running form.
+I would never take a class like that because I never entirely listened to my coaches’ advice.
 I would accept what seemed appealing to me and reject the rest.
-As far as developing form, I think all those high-mileage weeks developed my form more than all my other efforts to improve it.
+As far as developing form, all those high-mileage weeks developed my form more than all my other efforts to improve it.
 My body naturally developed an efficient form that preserved energy and protected me from injuries.

-I started out by focusing on form and improving it, but now, I don’t worry about form at all and worry more about getting from point A to point B. After all, finishing is more important than how I got there.
+I started out by focusing on form and improving it, but now, I don’t worry about form at all and worry more about getting from point A to point B. Finishing is more important than how I got there.